54 of the Most Colorful Beetles in the World

 Many of us think of beetles as nondescript nuisances.
-But did you know that these creatures are so colorful that they rival the brightness of butterflies?
+But did you know that these creatures are so radiant that they rival the brightness of butterflies?

-Here’s our list of the most colorful beetles in the world:
+Here’s our list of the world’s most colorful beetles:

 1. Alpine Longhorn Beetle